A heavily armed man was found dead at a Colorado amusement park. Officials say he may have been planning a devastating attack – KION546

 With the volume of weapons, ammunition and explosive devices Medina had, he “could have done a tremendous amount of damage,” the sheriff said.

-Glenwood Caverns, about 160 miles west of Denver, is on atop a mountain and only accessible via a five-minute riled in a gondola.
+Glenwood Caverns, about 160 miles west of Denver, is on atop a mountain and only accessible via a five-minute ride in a gondola.

 “If he had (gone) through with … the worst-case scenario, it could have been devastating for no other reason (than) just trying to get aid and help and the number of first responders up there, let alone get victims down the mountain,” Vallario said.”